 CommVault is a leading provider of data management software applications and related services in terms of product breadth and functionality and market penetration.
 We develop, market and sell a unified suite of data management software applications under the Simpana brand.
 Our unified data management suite was formerly marketed under the QiNetix brand name.
 Simpana is specifically designed to protect and manage data throughout its lifecycle in less time, at lower cost and with fewer resources than alternative solutions.
 Our products and capabilities enable our customers to deploy solutions for data protection, business continuance, corporate compliance and centralized management and reporting.
 We also provide our customers with a broad range of highly effective services that are delivered by our worldwide support and field operations.
+As of December 31, 2007, we had licensed our software applications to approximately 7,500 registered customers.

-Our software suite includes the following eight applications which is built upon our unified architectural design: Galaxy Backup and Recovery (released in 2000), DataMigrator (released in 2002), QuickRecovery (released in 2002), DataArchiver (released in 2003), StorageManager (released in 2003), QNet (released in 2003), Data Classification (released in 2005) and ContinuousDataReplicator (released June 2006).
+Our software suite includes the following eight applications which are built upon our unified architectural design: Galaxy Backup and Recovery (released in 2000), DataMigrator (released in 2002), QuickRecovery (released in 2002), DataArchiver (released in 2003), StorageManager (released in 2003), QNet (released in 2003), Data Classification (released in 2005) and ContinuousDataReplicator (released June 2006).
 In addition to Galaxy, the subsequent release of our other software has substantially increased our addressable market.
-In July 2007, we released our CommVault Simpana 7.0 software suite, based on our singular approach to data management, which significantly expanded the breadth and depth of our data management suite.
-Commvault Simpana 7.0 introduces secure search and discovery capabilities and new disk-based efficiencies designed to improve access, security, performance and reach of enterprise information.
-As of September 30, 2007, we had licensed our software applications to approximately 6,900 registered customers.
+In July 2007, we released our CommVault Simpana 7.0 software suite which significantly expanded the breadth and depth of our existing data management suite.
+We believe that CommVault Simpana 7.0, which builds on and significantly expands our previous QiNetix platform, will create competitive differentiation in the data management related markets as well as provide us a foundation to shift to providing information management solutions.
+CommVault Simpana 7.0 is the largest release in our history and contains major enhancements to our software suite of products.
+Specifically, CommVault Simpana 7.0 provides major enhancements to our existing Backup, Archiving and Replication products and also delivers new product features that are non backup related including Single Instancing, Advanced Archiving, Enterprise-wide Search and Discovery and Data Classification.